rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example5.md

 **`Add-DiaNodeIcon`** extends PSGraph to improve the appearance of the generated Node objects (Add-DiaNodeIcon is part of Diagrammer.Core).

-#### Node: The $Images object and IconType "Server" must be defined earlier in the script
+The $Images object and IconType "Server" must be defined earlier in the script

 ```powershell
 $example5 = & {